open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

               resource:
                 name: helm-resource
           interval: 10m
+          # ocmConfig is required, if the OCM repository requires credentials to access it.
+          # ocmConfig:
     # This resource refers to the resource "image-resource" defined in the OCM component version.
 It will be downloaded,
     # verified, and its location is made available in the status of the resource.
     - id: resourceImage